-Comics! is a class where we will learn by reading comic books and graphic novels.
-Students will learn about elements specific to the comic genre and read comic books of their choice, including fiction and non-fiction based graphic novels.
-Students will also create one or more original comics.
+Comics is a class about comic books and graphic novels.
+Students will learn various elements specific to the comic genre.
+During class students will create original comics and read comics of their choice, including fiction and non-fiction graphic novels.
 Artistic talent might be helpful but is certainly not necessary!

 We need you!
 If you are interested in making a difference and gaining leadership skills, Community Service and Leadership

 is for you!
 You will be asked to plan and participate in special activities such as athletic pre-game festivities, spirit week activities, after school dances, staff recognition activities, and school and community service projects.
 You will be required to perform ten (10) hours of community service outside the regular school day.
 This class takes the place of a traditional student council program.
 Students are only allowed to take this class once a year, unless special advisor permission is granted.
 (May be repeated in 8th grade) Students wanting to serve as a "Junior Advisor" their 8th grade year must have this class as a 7th grader, along with meeting other summer requirements.

 If you like to use your imagination, this is the class for you.
 Creative writing is for the student who enjoys writing original pieces and sharing them with others.
 You will examine various creative writing selections, learn some techniques of writing, and then write your own poems, stories or plays.
 You may also have the opportunity to illustrate your work.
 This is a class for students who like to express themselves!